mpatric/mp3agic/readme.md

 * 100% Java
 * read low-level mpeg frame data
-* read, write, add and remove ID3v1 and ID3v2 tags (ID3v2.1 through ID3v2.4)
+* read, write, add and remove ID3v1 and ID3v2 tags (ID3v2.3 and ID3v2.4)
+* read obsolete 3-letter ID3v2.2 tags (but not write them)
 * correctly read VBR files by looking at the actual mpeg frames
 * read and write embedded images (such as album art)
-* read obsolete 3-letter ID3v2 tags (but not write them)
 * add or remove custom messages between the end of the mpeg frames and the ID3v1 tag
 * unicode support